https://tramil.net/en/plant/aloe-vera

 Scientific name: Aloe vera (L.) Burm.

-Synonym: Aloe barbadensis Mill
+Synonym: Aloe barbadensis Mill.

 Botanical family: XANTHORRHOEACEAE